-Response: The proposal is for an office building accessory to a permitted manufacturing use on an industrial site in the MP District.
+Response: The proposal is for an office building, lab building, and utilities building, accessory to a permitted manufacturing use on an industrial site in the MP District, which will add a combined approximately 424,000 SF of floor area.
+The associated parking requirement exceeds 250 spaces.
 Driveways have been designed in coordination with City Engineering staff and have been sized to accommodate anticipated traffic.
 Proposed new driveways are more than 36' wide for the first 50' from ROW and more than 24' wide thereafter.
-See sheets C1.13 and C1.14.
+See sheet ZC0-1100.
 This standard is met.